 Big purchases are those whose price tags can range in the millions and usually involve a long-term payment plan.
 Buying a house or a car are good examples of this.
-It's quite easy to overestimate ourselves and think we can purchase such things just because we are currently earning a good amount of money.
+It's pretty easy to overestimate ourselves and think we can purchase such things just because we are currently earning a good amount of money.
 However, you never know what things can happen in the long run.
 What if you lost your job while in the middle of paying for your house or your car?
 Do you have a significant amount of money in your savings account?
 Are there people you can approach and loan some money from in case things go awry?
 These are questions you should ask yourself first before diving into a big purchase.
-Ask yourself if you really need this thing and is it something that you must immediately have.
+Ask yourself if you need this thing, and it is something that you must immediately have.
 If it can wait and is attainable in the future, it is better to wait until you are in a better financial position before getting your next big purchase.

 7. Cut back on credit card usage

 Credit cards are not evil by themselves.
 However, these things are responsible for driving many people into bankruptcy by triggering overspending.
-It's quite tempting to spend with a credit card considering how easy it is to acquire one and use them for buying, like shopping online.
+It's pretty tempting to spend with a credit card considering how easy it is to acquire one and use them for buying, like shopping online.
 Do remember that the amount of money you see on your credit card is not your money.
 It's called a "credit" card for a reason.
 You are using somebody else's money.
-Many people might think that the amount of money they have on their credit card is like an additional budget on top of their usual budget, so overspending can really creep in.
+Many people might think that the amount of money they have on their credit card is like an additional budget on top of their usual budget, so that overspending can creep in.
 It takes a massive amount of discipline to control yourself from spending with a credit card.
 If possible, try to buy things using cash.
 This way, you can see exactly how much your spending limit is and how much goes away for everything you buy.
-If you really need to use your credit card, use it only in an emergency, such as buying something for work when you don't have enough cash.
-Avoid swiping the credit card for leisurely expenses as much as possible, and if you really need to get one, get a credit card that has a lower limit.
+If you need to use your credit card, use it only in an emergency, such as purchasing something for work when you don't have enough cash.
+Avoid swiping the credit card for leisurely expenses as much as possible, and if you need to get one, get a credit card that has a lower limit.

 8. Understand what triggers you to spend

 Spending triggers are things on the emotional and psychological level that make us spend depending on what's going on in our minds.
-A good example of this is impulse shopping that is triggered when we are feeling stressed or down.
+An excellent example of this is impulse shopping that is triggered when we are feeling stressed or down.
 Instead of using shopping as a means of relieving ourselves, talk to somebody else like a therapist to solve our anxiety or stress problems, or try to do something productive like going for an exercise.
 The environment around us can also act as triggers, such as malls posting their huge sale events or going outside when there is a holiday, and there is that festive atmosphere everywhere.
 These things can trigger an urge for you to spend, so if possible, avoid going out or near these places if you know you are the type to go on a buying spree when you see one of these.
-Even your friends can act as triggers if they themselves are bad at their spending habits.
+Even your friends can act as triggers if they are bad at their spending habits.
 You can avoid going out with these kinds of friends if you are short on budget and learn to say no.

 9. Associate your spending with your work

 One effective method to control your spending is to connect how much you spend with how much effort is required to generate money.
-If it takes 9 hours of work to earn $200, then you might think twice before spending your $200 on something because you know how much labor it takes before you earn such an amount.
+If it takes 9 hours of work to earn $200, you might think twice before spending your $200 on something because you know how much labor it takes before you reach such an amount.
 By having this mindset, you would not carelessly spend on things because you know how hard it is before earning a significant amount of money.

 Get out of the red

 Being in the red is not a good place to be.
 It gives us stress and anxiety whenever we see that we are in debt and our budget is in trouble.
 Learning how to spend and save money is an art, and it takes discipline, dedication, and effort to pull this off consistently.
-Learning how to do these things while we are still young can help inculcate in our minds the discipline needed once we reach adulthood.
-Know the categories where your money is going, settle loans as much as possible, create secondary income sources, and prioritize spending on what's important over luxuries.
+Learning how to do these things while we are still young can help teach in our minds the discipline needed once we reach adulthood.
+Know the categories where your money is going, settle loans as much as possible, create secondary income sources, and prioritize spending on what's essential over luxuries.
 Free yourselves from debt and save money so you can have peace of mind and better mental health.